Popolopen: Popolopen Creek

 Popolopen Creek—also called Popolopen Brook—is an approximately 10.4 mi stream, fed mainly by Lake Popolopen, Mine Lake, Stillwell Lake, and Weyant's Pond, eventually draining into the Hudson River.
-It runs mainly through West Point and ends in a gorge between Bear Mountain and Popolopen Torne, officially called Hell Hole and popularly known, somewhat interchangeably, as Popolopen Gorge.
+The creek's watershed, or drainage basin, covers about 30 square miles (77 km²) It runs mainly through lands occupied by the US Military Academy, to a gorge between Bear Mountain and Popolopen Torne, and drains to the Hudson River at Fort Clinton, New York.

 "Hell Hole"

 Local usage applies "Hell Hole" to a series of small plunge pools within this gorge, although the usage contradicts the U.S. Geological Survey maps and other widely used sources.

 The geologist K.E.
 Lowe wrote that the gorge known as Hell Hole is the result of a fault within a regional intrusion of crystalline rock called Storm King granite.
 He said, "Despite painstaking investigation, the writer found only one outcrop revealing direct evidence of faulting.
 A badly weathered, unhealed zone of crushed Storm King granite is exposed in the south wall of upper Hell Hole.
 Its continuation is unfortunately lost under debris from the construction of [highway] US 6 which mantles most of the Bear Mountain side of the valley."

 For most of its length through the gorge, the creek is narrow and extremely rocky, with fast moving rapids and several waterfalls.
 It can only be reached on foot and is not generally navigable by boat.

 The red-blazed Popolopen Gorge Trail runs along the south side of the creek to a foot bridge just south of Popolopen Torne.
 Here, it joins the blue-blazed Timp-Torne, 1777 West and 1779 trails.
 These run along the north side of the creek from Hell Hole to the bridge, with the Timp-Torne detouring over the summit of Popolopen Torne.
 They cross the footbridge and join the Popolopen Gorge Trail to detour around West Point property, and the combined trails turn southwest and follow the valley of Queensboro Brook.